erictleung/data-science/README.md

-# machine-learning
+# data-science

-Repository for teaching materials and notes on machine learning
+Repository for teaching materials and notes on data science